hshi/AFQMCLAB/README.md

 - Number of walkers in QMC should be smaller than INT_MAX, since MPI MPI_Scatterv does not support long displs array.

-  //TODO: Write block anaylis code, write GHF code.
+  //TODO: write GHF code.
+What is the best fit order for GHF?
+Check variational energy in mean field.

   //TODO: Try to use the latest version of SPRNG?